Cross-collaborative agile UX/UI Research and Design

 - Mobile responsive shortcomings

-- Slow load times affecting SEO
+- Slow load times are affecting SEO

 Research Objectives